Bernheim Arboretum and Research Forest: Features

-Bernheim is open daily from 7 a.m. until sunset, the exceptions being Christmas day (December 25) and New Year's Day (January 1).
-The visitor's center, gift shop, and art gallery are open 9 a.m. to 5 p.m. daily.
-Activities one can engage in at Bernheim include walking, running, hiking, picnicking, birdwatching, bicycling, plant identification, photography, fishing, and special events.
+The area also offers walking, running, hiking, picnicking, birdwatching, bicycling, plant identification, photography, fishing, and special events.
 Although overnight camping was once allowed in a designated campground, it is no longer permitted.
 Bernheim is dog friendly (dogs must remain on a leash at all times, and are prohibited in certain areas).

-The education center offers programs for school and other groups (advanced reservations are required).
-In 2005, a new visitor's center was opened and is considered to be a revolutionary eco-friendly design.
+Programs for schools and other groups are offered throughout the year (advanced reservations are required).
+In 2005, a new visitor center was opened and is considered to be a revolutionary eco-friendly design.
 Designed by the architecture firm William McDonough + Partners, the center is constructed of recycled materials and has live plantings on the roof.
 The parking lot for the center was specifically located so that mushrooms could absorb contaminants that cars emit so they would not affect the water streams nearby.
 Glass and garden spaces are integrated into the design scheme.
-The building was awarded the Green Building Council's Leadership in Energy and Environmental Design Platinum rating.
+The building was awarded the Green Building Council's Leadership in Energy and Environmental Design Platinum (LEED) rating.

-Bernheim offers memberships that include free year-round admission, discounts on educational programs, in the shop and subscription to a quarterly newsletter.
-For non-members, admission is free on weekdays, but a fee is charged on Saturdays, Sundays, and holidays ($5 for each passenger car, mini-van, or motorcycle; $10 for passenger vans and recreational vehicles; and $20 for buses).
+Bernheim offers memberships that include year-round admission; discounts on educational programs, and annual events; free entrance into many other national gardens through the Reciprocal Admission Program by American Horticultural Society; and subscription to a quarterly newsletter.
+Entrance is free for everyone.
+For non-members, a donation is requested and they recommend $15.
+There is a $100 Environmental Impact Fee for buses.

 In 2019, Bernheim added three "forest giants" created by the Danish artist Thomas Dambo, which have attracted many new visitors to the Arboretum.
 These "forest giants" were created out of only recycled wood as to reduce the environmental impact.